 What are the laws for electric bikes?

 In summary, you must be over 14 years old to ride on and the motor must cut out at 15.5mph (25 km).
-Other than that it is the same as a conventional bike, you can ride in parks, on pavements, on one way streets and cycleways etc. where permitted.
+Other than that it is the same as a conventional bike, you can ride in parks, on one way streets and cycleways etc. where permitted.

 What are the running costs for electric bikes?